comal21/CKAD-Batch36/Helm.md

 ```
 kubectl get deploy
 ```
 View the services using the below commands.
-Make note of the EXTERNAL IP of the LoadBalancer service.
 ```
 kubectl get all
 ```

-If your load balancer is pending, edit it to NodePort

 ```
-kubectl edit svc wordpress
+kubectl get svc my-wordpress
 ```

-Open the browser and paste the service endpoint noted on the previous step.
+Open the browser and paste any worker node's Ip : The nodeport number of the service noted on the previous step.
 Observe that the WordPress site is up and running.

 Add `/admin` at the end of the URL to be directed to the login page